Deploy AIP Agents to AIP Assist

 Note: AIP Agents are Palantir filesystem resources.
 They will be permissioned down to the filesystem location where they are saved.
 Users will only be able to access your agent if they have read access to the location where it is saved and access to the custom content source backing it.

-1. Next, for Retrieval context select Custom documentation and choose your previously indexed document.
-If it is not appearing in the list, go back to step one and ensure that you added it to AIP Assist.
-You can choose many different documents to serve as the search context for your AIP Assist Agent.
+1. After saving the agent, you will be redirected to the AIP Agent Studio editor.
+Navigate to the Agent configuration section, and under Retrieval context select Custom documentation context and choose your previously indexed document.
+If it does not appear in the list, go back to step one and ensure that you added it to AIP Assist.
+You can choose many different documents to serve as the search context for your AIP Agent.
+See AIP Agent Studio documentation for more information on other AIP Agent features.

 Configure Model and System Prompt.

-2. Finally, you must publish your AIP Assist Agent.
-Select the the blue checkmark icon at the top right to publish.
+1. Publish your AIP Agent by selecting the blue checkmark icon at the top right to publish.
 This will publish the first version of your agent (1.0).
 Any changes you make from here will require you to publish a new version for them to take effect.

 Now that you have created an AIP Assist Agent and provided it with access to your Notepad content, you are ready to start interacting with it in AIP Assist.